CMSgov/dpc-static-site/src/_pages/about.md

 ## DPC is currently a pilot program

 Right now a limited number of customers can access DPC data.
 CMS is not currently bringing new users into this pilot program.
-We’re finalizing a new authentication and onboarding portal with feedback from pilot participants now.
-We’ll announce general availability of production data when the portal launches.
+We're finalizing a new authentication and onboarding portal with feedback from pilot participants now.
+We'll announce general availability of production data when the portal launches.
 Meanwhile you can access realistic test data in the [DPC Sandbox](https://sandbox.dpc.cms.gov/users/sign_up).

 ## What are the other CMS claims-based FHIR APIs?